-By doing a traineeship abroad with Erasmus+, a student can improve not only his/her communication, language and intercultural skills, but also soft skills highly valued by future employers, as well as become more entrepreneurial.
+By doing a traineeship abroad with Erasmus+, a student can improve not only his/her communication, language and inter-cultural skills, but also soft skills highly valued by future employers, as well as become more entrepreneurial.
+Read more about the benefits of an exchange abroad.